sroelants/simbelmyne/README.md

 Simbelmyne was inspired, and has drawn a lot from many different people, resources and codebases, so it is only proper to give thanks where thanks are due.

-### Resources
-- Sebastian Lague's [excellent chess programming videos][lague] that sparked the idea to write my own engine.
-- The Vice [video series][vice]
-- The [chess programming wiki][cpw].
-Not always the most digestible, but truly a a vast wealth of knowledge is to be found there.
-- The [TalkChess][talk-chess] forums

 ### Engines
 - [Carp][carp]: especially when starting off, it was good to have a reference implementation in Rust to compare notes with